Summary

 Ask each group to share out their categories and why they chose them.
 Facilitate the discussion as they do so.

-Once all groups have shared, use the I Notice I Wonder strategy.
+Once all groups have shared, use the I Notice, I Wonder strategy.
 Based upon what the groups shared, have students think of at least one thing they noticed about the responses and one thing they are still wondering about.

-On the white board/screen, write what the students "noticed" about the difference graphs.
+On the white board/screen, write what the students "noticed" about the different graphs.
 After the students begin to repeat or run low on observations, prompt them to share their "I wonder" statements about the graphs.
 These statements will hopefully lead you to incorporating the mathematical discussion of what causes the graph to bounce, wiggle or cross.

 Remind students that "bounce, wiggle, and cross" are a fun and easy way to remember the way the graph goes through the x-axis, but not the real terminology.
 Use both the phrase “root behavior” as well as the fun words to ensure that students are connecting x-intercepts to roots to zeros, along with the bounce, wiggle, and cross behaviors.